ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ### Run Deployment Script and Restart Ontoportal

-In order for the changes to the configuration files to propogate to the running VA, we need to execute the deployment script.
+In order for the changes to the configuration files to propogate to the running VA, we need to execute a set of deployment scripts.

+#### Setup Deployment Environment

 ```
 [ontoportal@localhost environments]$ cd /srv/ontoportal/virtual_appliance/deployment/